 - system sends a signal to the pump nozzle to shut off before there is any spit-back or well-back through the fill opening. - Overfill protection is included with each system, reducing the possibility of accidental fuel spills. - Reduce hydrocarbon emissions through the use of a specially designed fuel fill.
-This fuel fill has a permanent cap with a closure mechanism that has an audible click, to inform you when it is sealed.
+This fuel fill has a permanently attached cap with a positive closure mechanism with an audible click to inform you when sealed.

-Fuel tank
+Fuel Tank